adsforce/docs/src/en/get-started/add-apps/README.md

 > You can also create an App using your Android phone, as follows:

-&ensp;&ensp;1) click the Play Store icon after downloading Google Play app;
+&ensp;&ensp;1) Click the Play Store icon after downloading Google Play app;

 ![play-store](play-store.png)